This simple point shouldn't need an explanation, but it seems it does.

 By definition, at the point where you are not willing to question new evidence, because the old dogma suits you fine, you're not using your ability to reason.
 Certainty is the death of reason.

 It's an argument we have to be careful with.
-There are levels in all things, and obviously we can be 'more certain' (if that's not a tautology) of some things than others.
+There are levels in all things, and obviously we can be 'more certain' (if that's not a oxymoron) of some things than others.
 We simply have to be aware of the dangers of being absolutely certain of our views, in a world where new evidence comes to light daily on a multitude of subjects.

 So we can't be certain.
 But this doesn't mean we can't seek to increase our understanding.
 It doesn't mean that ignorance is as valid as knowledge.
 It simply means that however much we know, we should always be willing to change our views in the light of better evidence, and sound reason.